-Note: If you return to a PERS-eligible position with a different employer before the 30 days have elapsed, on either a paid or voluntary basis, your retirement may be considered invalid and you could be required to reimburse the retirement system and re-enroll in the PERS.
+If you return to a TPAF-eligible position before the 30 days have elapsed, on either a paid or voluntary basis, your retirement may be considered invalid and you could be required to reimburse the retirement system and reenroll in the TPAF (see the Employment after Retirement Restrictions Fact Sheet on our website for additional requirements of a valid retirement).

+Note: Employees who work a 10-month school year contract and retire on July 1 or August 1 must count the 30-day break in employment from the start of the following normal school year in September.
 The same is true if you return to your former employer/employee relationship before meeting the requirements of a bona fide severance of employment, having terminated your employment relationship for at least 180 days from your date of retirement.
 See the Employment After Retirement Restrictions Fact Sheet on our website for additional requirements of a valid retirement.